-Best Chili Peppers to Use in Texas Chili
+Best Chile Peppers to Use in Texas Chili

-The choice of chili peppers to use in your Texas Red Chili is very much a matter of preference.
+The choice of chili peppers to use in your chili is very much a matter of preference.
 We like to use a base of guajillo peppers along with a combination of ancho, pasilla, and New Mexico or California chilis.
 For this purpose we typically use dried chilis.
-In addition, we add fresh chilis like Jalapeno, serrano, or Fresno peppers to control the heat in the chili.
+In addition, we add fresh chilis like jalapeno, serrano, or Fresno peppers to control the heat in the chili.

 To make a pot of Texas Style Chili you will need assorted dried and fresh chilis, beef broth, red onion, a number of spices and seasonings, and a can of crushed tomatoes.

 First, prep your ingredients by finely dicing the red onion and fresh chilis.

 Trim any excess fat from the chuck roast.
 When choosing a chuck roast, look for one that is well marbled and tender.